 How to calculate your Net Worth

-The formula for calculating the Net Worth is straightforward: sum all your Assets (what you own), and deduct all the Liabilities (what you owe):
+The formula for calculating your Net Worth is straightforward: sum all your Assets (what you own), and deduct all the Liabilities (what you owe):

 NET WORTH = ASSETS – LIABILITIES

-We can clearly add that there is a certain art in assessing the Assets and the Liabilities:
+We can add that there is a certain art in assessing Assets and Liabilities:

 – sometimes, we use goods that are only partially paid for.
 As such, we need to assess how much we paid and own (Asset value) and how much we still owe (liability value).